QuantumConcepts/easy-sync/README.md

     void sync([timeline, callback, errorCallback]);

 *Parameters*

 `timeline` (optional) is either a function or an array.
-If it's an array, the elements of that array can be function or other arrays.
+If it's an array, the elements of that array can be functions or other arrays.
 This allows you to create complex timelines with nested actions.

 `callback` (optional) is a function which is executed when the timeline has been completed, its signature is as follows: